 Note: This article is written for people forming an LLC (Limited Liability Company) in the United States and who need to get an EIN from the IRS.
 Understanding Taxpayer ID Numbers is foundational information you need to properly understand our EIN lessons.
 Please note: We are only discussing the TIN, SSN, EIN, and ITIN.
-We do not discuss the ATIN (Adoption Taxpayer Identification Number) and PTIN (Preparer Tax Identification Number).
+We are not discussing the ATIN (Adoption Taxpayer Identification Number) and PTIN (Preparer Tax Identification Number).

 EIN vs. TIN (Taxpayer ID Number)?